corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add bonus resettlement chance to the appropriate planet classes
 * 4.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax") - integrate underlying game changes
 * 4.1.0 Add a compatibility trigger for other mods to check whether this one is active
+* 4.2.0 Mark compatible with Stellaris version 3.7 "Canis Minor" - no script changes

 ## Source Code